hmmarketing-ma/onix-parser/README.md

 }
 ```

-See `Example.php` for a more detailed usage example.
+See the examples directory for more detailed usage examples.

 ## Batch Processing for Large Files